Jlmcconchie/hello-world/README.md

 # hello-world
-This is a learning tool repository. i am learning a new expert system language.
+This is a learning tool repository.
+I am learning a new expert system language.